Romulea columnae: Description

-Also that crocus flowers are stemless and grow directly from the corm, where as Romulea plants hold their flowers on a green scape of various lengths.
+Also, crocus flowers are stemless and grow directly from the corm, while Romulea plants hold their flowers on a green scape of various lengths.
 Romulea columnae has a short scape, of up to 3–20 cm long.
 In the UK, it is only between 3–4 cm tall.

 It blooms early in the year, from February onwards, or between March and May.

-It has one to three flowers to a corm, most common is a solitary flower, which is small and only reaching between 10 and 12 mm across.
+It has one to three flowers per corm, most common is a solitary flower, which is small and only reaching between 10 and 12 mm across.

 The flowers are funnel-shaped, and have 6 pointed (at the tip) petals, which are equally-sized.
 They are pink, pale purple, or violet.
 They are greenish-yellow, yellow, or golden-yellow at the centre or throat.
 They have purple, or violet veins or a dark midvein and a pair of lighter lateral veins.
 It has a green spathe which is thin and spindly.

 It has three stamens, topped by yellow, or bright yellow anthers, and the style is shorter than the stamens.